kankenny/for-mary/amended_feelings.md

-the scientist, miserable at best
+what is the point of picked flowers?